Should you hire a wedding planner?

 Clever wedding planning tools

-Here at WLLW we work smart by offering not only incredible design and styling but providing our couples with a revolutionary planning tool designed around their needs, making the logistics a doddle.
+Here at WLLW, we work smart by offering not only incredible design and styling but providing our couples with a revolutionary planning tool designed around their needs, making the logistics a doddle.

 With this clever planning tool, our couples have everything in one place - like the guest list, RSVPs, e-invites, seating plans, dietary and accessibility requirements, accommodation info and booking, wedding venue directions, and more.
 And our super graphic/stationery designer, Carly, will make it super cool and pretty for you.
-Honestly, it blows peoples minds, its that cool.

 This tool can be used instead of a wedding website you might consider having (one less thing to cross off your budget!), as you can share all the important information this way.
 Genius!